-Aside from a yearly doctors visit there are no screening tests or screening guidelines for obsessive-compulsive disorder.
+There are no current screening tests or screening guidelines for obsessive-compulsive disorder.
 There are some research tools, though, that doctors use when studying obsessive-compulsive disorder (OCD) symptoms.
 The Yale-Brown Obsessive Compulsive Scale, for people aged 14 and older, is commonly used.
 There is also a version of this scale to be used with children.
+These may be reviewed during an regular physical exam.

 Last reviewed May 2015 by Michael Woods, MD